-For claims where less than \$10,000 is in dispute, parties are generally not allowed to be represented by a lawyer and must prepare their cases to the best of their ability.
+For claims where less than \$15,000 is in dispute, parties are generally not allowed to be represented by a lawyer and must prepare their cases to the best of their ability.
 The parties must take to the hearing all of the evidence, including relevant original documents (such as contracts, receipts, cheque books, time sheets, written quotes, photographs) and witnesses.
 If an interpreter is required, the VCAT should be contacted.
 Interpreters can be arranged by the VCAT at no cost.

 First the Applicant, then the Respondent, presents their case to a Tribunal Member in a fairly informal atmosphere.
-Any other party with 'sufficient interest', (for example, persons who have carried out work or supplied goods in connection with the contract) will then give evidence.
+Any other party with 'sufficient interest', (for example, persons who have carried out work or supplied goods in connection with the contract) may then give evidence.
 Evidence is given under oath.
 The Tribunal Member can ask questions at any time.
 Both parties are given the opportunity to question each other.
 The Tribunal Member will attempt to bring the parties together to settle the dispute.
 If this is not possible, the Tribunal Member will make an order.

-The VCAT must give reasons for a decision, however these are not always written.
-If the VCAT gives oral reasons, a party may, within 14 days, request that the VCAT provides written reasons.
+The VCAT will give reasons for a decision, however these are not always written.
+If your matter is a small claim (\$15,000 or less), VCAT is not obliged to give written reasons unless a person has made a specific request for written reasons before or at the time of the giving or notification of VCAT's decision in the proceeding.
+In any other case, if the VCAT gives oral reasons, a party may, within 14 days, request that the VCAT provides written reasons.

 Parties may be represented by a lawyer.
-A Pre Hearing Conference will be scheduled at least 28 days after lodging a notice of defence.
-At the Conference, a Registrar will try and assist the parties in reaching an agreement to resolve the dispute.
+If the matter is not referred for mediation, or the mediation has not succeeded in resolving the matter, a pre-hearing conference will be scheduled at least 28 days after lodging a notice of defence.
+At the conference, a Registrar will try and assist the parties in reaching an agreement to resolve the dispute.
 If the dispute cannot be resolved an attempt will be made to identify the issues in dispute.
-If the matter is still not resolved, it will be listed for a final hearing before a Magistrate.
+If the matter is still not resolved, it will be listed for a final hearing (or arbitration - see above) before a Magistrate.

-Following a Pre-Hearing Conference a hearing date will be set.
+Following a pre-hearing conference, a hearing date will be set.
 The hearing is conducted before a Magistrate according to the rules of the Court.
 After hearing both parties, the Magistrate will hand down a judgment and may make an order as to costs (the legal costs of making or defending the claim) against the losing party.